CloudNativeSDWAN/cnwan-operator/docs/configuration.md

 name-with-no-prefix: simple-value
 ```

-Finally, if you leave this empty - as `annotations: []`, then no service will match this and, therefore, no service will be registered.
+Finally, if you leave this empty - as `serviceAnnotations: []`, then no service will match this and, therefore, no service will be registered.

 ## Cloud Metadata